Mostly moisture issues. Chafing has all but been solved with the right combination of saddle and shorts.

 I've never done adventure racing but I hiked through corsica for 2weeks carrying all my equipment.
 I found pantyliners useful.
 They're small, light, absorbant and you can change them easily and regularly - meaning something clean and dry on a regular basis, which is bliss when you're uncomfortable in the middle of nowhere.
 Just a thought anyway.

 I like a powder called Zeabsorb for indoor cycling - seems to keep things drier.
 You just sprinkle a little bit on the chamois.
-Proud member of Fishtwitch and the ST Grammar Police disclaimer: I am a PhD, not a medical doctor.
-The closest I get to surgery is topology.
+Proud member of Fishtwitch and the ST Grammar Police disclaimer: PhD not MD

 I recommend she head to the kiddie aisle of the grocery store and find the strongest diaper cream they have, preferably one with zinc oxide.
 I found that it both heals existing rash and creates a barrier to prevent moisture from coming in.
 The only issue is that it tends to stick on clothes and can be tough to get out, even with multiple washes.
 But has saved my ass many a time.